helene-fh/MealRoulette/README.md

 # MealRoulette
-Meals from api and their details
+List meals and details from api